Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Results

-Although the introduction of wave function $\varphi_i$ brings much mathematical convenience, the relational matrix $R$ is a more fundamental quantity.
-Born's Rule is derived from Postulate 2e, and $\varphi_i$ is introduced as a byproduct of the derivation instead of as a fundamental variable.
+Although the introduction of wave function $\varphi_i$ brings much mathematical convenience, the relational matrix $R$ is a more fundamental quantity. $\varphi_i$ is introduced as a byproduct of the derivation instead of as a fundamental variable.

 Eqs.(\ref{probability}) and (\ref{WF}) are introduced on the condition that there is no correlation between quantum system $S$ and $A$.
 If there is correlation between them, the summation in Eq.(\ref{probability}) over-counts the applicable alternatives of measurement configurations and should be modified accordingly.
 But first, from the relational matrix $R$, how to determine whether there is a correlation between $S$ and $A$?